 2. Use Unique adjectives.
 In the title of this blog we used the adjective “voracious.”
 We could have used active, actual, interested or one of a host of other adjectives that would have been appropriate.
 But voracious is not a common word and it conjures up a stronger mental image that say “active.”
 Don’t be afraid to use a thesaurus to find adjectives that excite.

 3. Focus on the reader not you.
 Some authority sites will use their reputation to grab readers with titles like “5 News Stories about Derivatives That Made Us sit Up and Take Notice.”
-Now if you are a respected business and financial publication like Forbes that's a great title.
-But if you aren't, and you are looking for new readers use “5 News Stories about Derivatives That You Must Read Now.”
+Now if you are a respected business and financial publication like Forbes that’s a great title.
+But if you aren’t, and you are looking for new readers use “5 News Stories about Derivatives That You Must Read Now.”
 Remember you have to appeal to the WIIFM connection.
 If you are talking about yourself you miss the opportunity.
+If you’re not sure on what to do, you can get help from small business blogging experts.

 4. Use Numbers.
 People love numbers and they love lists.
 Numbers also give an indication about how long the content is going to be.
 Odd numbers work better than even numbers with the exception of numbers that are divisible by 10 i.e. 50, 100, 500 etc.